awsdocs/amazon-eventbridge-user-guide/doc_source/eb-tutorial-salesforce.md

 1. Choose **Create rule**\.

 1. Enter a name and description for the rule\.
-For example, enter **DatadogRule** for the name, and **Rule to send events to Datadog for S3 object creation** for the description\.
+For example, enter **SalesforceRule** for the name, and **Rule to send events to Salesforce for S3 object creation** for the description\.

 1. For **Event bus**, choose **default**\.